SkyUOI/OurChat/docs/src/en/run/build.md

-# How to build this project
+# How to Build the Project

 ## Server

-For development building, please refer to [Server Development](../development/server/server-develop.md).
+For development and building, see [Backend Development](../development/server/server-develop.md).

-For actual deployment to a production environment, refer to the [Deployment Guide](../deploy.md)
+For actual deployment to a production environment, see [Deployment Guide](../deploy.md).

 ## Web

-First,you should run:
+Firstly, you need to run:

 ```bash
 rustup target add wasm32-unknown-unknown
 ```

-to add wasm support.
+to add support for WebAssembly.

-then you should run:
+Then you should run:

 ```bash
 cargo install trunk
 ```

-to install [trunk](https://github.com/trunk-rs/trunk) to build and run web application.
+to install [trunk](https://github.com/trunk-rs/trunk) for building and running web applications.

-Then run `trunk serve` and `trunk build` to build and run web application.
+Next, run `trunk serve` and `trunk build` to build and run the web application.

 ## Tauri-client

-Tauri-client is developed in rust.Use the same frontend of web client.
+The Tauri-client is developed using Rust.
+It uses the same frontend as the web version.

-First you should run:
+First, you should run:

 ```bash
 cargo install tauri-cli
 ```

-to install a tool to manage the tauri application.
+to install a tool for managing Tauri projects.

 Then run: